tonethar/IGM-330-Fall-2018/weekly/week-01B-notes.md

   return Math.round(Math.random() * (max - min)) + min;
 }
 ```
+- and if we have time, we might re-factor `getRandomColor()` into something a little more "ES6ish" - for example:
+  - replace `getByte()` with an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)
+  - replace the string concatenation in the return statement above with [string template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
 <hr><hr>

 | <-- Previous Unit | Home | Next Unit -->